WiCi-Lab/LPAN/README.md

 (2)	Please switch the desired data loading path and network models.

 (3) In the training stage, the different hyper-parameters setup will result in slight difference for final channel estimation perfromance.
-According to our training experiences and some carried attempts, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the dividing ratio between training samples and vadilation samples, the number of kernel, and the training learning rate, batchsize and epochs.
+According to our training experiences and some carried attempts, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the dividing ratio between training samples and vadilation samples, the number of convolutional filters, the training learning rate, batchsize and epochs.

-(4) Since the limitation of sample space (e.g., the fixed number of channel samples is collected for each user), the inevitable overfitting phenomenon may occur in the network training stage with the increase of epochs
+(4) Since the limitation of sample space (e.g., the fixed number of channel samples is collected for each user), the inevitable overfitting phenomenon may occur in the network training stage with the increase of epochs.

 The author in charge of this simulation code pacakge is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
 If you have any queries, please don’t hesitate to contact me.